 The cherry on top

 I could go on citing examples of big polluters who were publicly propped up by Premier Clark’s government, and privately wined and dined at BC Liberal fundraising dinners, but I think the most illustrative example is B.C.’s 2016 Climate Leadership Plan.

 The plan was delivered with all the bells and whistles the government could muster, perhaps to distract from the hollow outline of the province’s climate agenda and the blatant pandering to industry donors.
 At the time, we anticipated donations were to blame for the intentional disregard for Clark’s own climate team’s recommendations and neglect of scientific evidence — we called it a “thank you note to BC Liberal industry friends”.
 But the truth was even worse.

 B.C.’s Climate Leadership Plan was literally written in Big Oil boardrooms in Calgary.
 It wasn’t just a thank you note, it was a love letter.
 And, you guessed it, those in the room were not just friends, but big donors.

 B.C.’s emissions are 10 per cent higher than they were in 1990.
 By comparison, the European Union has lowered emissions 23 per cent since 1990.
 Our politicians wasted precious years heading in the wrong direction, and now time is running out.
 We should all be livid about the previous government’s complete lack of regard for the future of this province — and for this planet.

 After an election, it is easy to shed the past government like a snake sheds its skin and move on.
 But the reality is that we are going to live with the consequences of the previous government’s decisions for decades to come — in fact, we already are.
-We’ve just survived a record setting summer — rainfall, hot weather, floods, fires — and it just gets worse from here on out.
+We’ve survived record setting summer weather — rainfall, hot weather, floods, fires — and it just gets worse from here on out.